spokestack/spokestack.io/content/docs/Python/nlu.md

 draft: false
 ---

-This is a companion to the [NLU concept guide](/docs/Concepts/nlu), which is a detailed outline of the NLU module.
+This is a companion to the [NLU concept guide](/docs/concepts/nlu), which is a detailed outline of the NLU module.
 Here we'll talk about usage issues specific to the Python client library.

 ### Configuration

-As a brief recap to the [guide](/docs/Concepts/nlu), every NLU model will have the three files.
+As mentioned in the concept guide, every NLU model will have three files:

 - `vocab.txt`
 - `nlu.tflite`